SudhanPlayz/SudhanPlayz/README.md

 ## Hi, I’m Sudhan 👋 <img align="right" src="https://avatars.githubusercontent.com/u/55418697?v=4" width="200" />
-I'm a full-stack and blockchain developer from India with a passion for building scalable web apps, games, and smart contract systems.
-I’ve been actively working in the dev space for over 5 years, shipping projects that span DeFi, NFTs, bots, and AI-powered tools.
+i'm a full stack and blockchain dev from india. i love building cool stuff like web apps, games, smart contracts and bots. been in the dev space for 5+ years working on everything from defi and nfts to ai tools and automation.

-I specialize in technologies like TypeScript, Next.js, Express, Prisma, and Node.js on the backend — and I'm equally comfortable writing Solidity or deploying on Solana using Rust and Anchor.
-I've built Discord bots, Telegram mini-apps, and AI agents that interact with blockchain protocols in natural language.
+i work a lot with typescript, nextjs, express, prisma and node on the backend. also super comfortable with solidity and solana dev using rust and anchor. i've made discord bots, telegram mini apps and ai agents that talk to blockchain in plain english.

-Hackathons have been a huge part of my journey — I've won ETHIndia (twice) and Unfold, and I love prototyping bold ideas fast.
-Whether it's creating decentralized games, automating DeFi operations, or building dev tools, I’m always exploring what’s next.
+hackathons are a big part of my story. won ethindia twice and unfold once. i enjoy building fast, testing ideas and shipping weird stuff that actually works.

-Some of my open-source projects are pinned below — feel free to dive in and reach out if you want to collaborate!
+some of my open source projects are down below if you wanna check them out. always open to collab or jam on something fun.

-Thanks for stopping by 🌱
+thanks for dropping by 🌱

 <h2 align="center"> 🚀 My Stats 🚀</h2>
 <p align="center">